Dogecoin and Shiba may already be in your investment watchlist. But which one has the better investment in 2022 and

 It’s fairly safe to say that SHIB’s actual per-token price is not going to be approaching any impressive figures any time soon, but most analysts are surprisingly optimistic about its future.
-DigitalCoinPrice, for example, believes that Shiba will go from the price of $0.0000070 up to $0.000010 by the end of the year.
-By 2025, SHIB is expected to have reached $0.000092, baring in mind it's at $0.00002231 now ,this prediction has been far exceeded.
+DigitalCoinPrice, for example, believes that Shiba will end 2022 at $0.000028.
+By 2025, SHIB is expected to have reached $0.000047.

 Meanwhile, TradingBeasts is expecting SHIB to have gained around 95% by the end of 2022, before going into sustained growth over 2023 and 2024, and surpassing $0.000044 by 2025.

 Finally, WalletInvestor has the most optimistic price forecast for SHIB.
-By the end of 2021, the platform expects the meme coin to be holding steady at around $0.00005, before going into a period of growth over the coming years.
-By the end of 2024, WalletInvestor predicts that Shiba will be worth $0.000042.
+By the end of 2022, the platform expects the meme coin to be holding steady at around $0.00007, before going into a period of growth over the coming years.
+By the end of 2025, WalletInvestor predicts that Shiba coin will be worth $0.0002.

 Dogecoin Vs Shiba: What the Experts Say

 It’s probably fair to say that there are mixed opinions when it comes to meme coins.
 Dogecoin’s most famous association is without a doubt that with Tesla CEO Elon Musk.
 He has made several tweets that appeared to express support for the token.